Alex-Schlee1/Logistic-Regression-Model/README.md

  * Algorithm: Logistic Regression
  * Using dataset from [Kaggle.com](https://www.kaggle.com/)
  * visualization of data using seaborn and matplotlib packages
+ * Using the SMOTE technique for oversampled data
+ * Using the Recursive Feature Elimination (RFE) method to distinguish between necessary and redundant columns

  ### Code and Resources